 An event strategy defines the event purpose and key objectives, and along with an implementation plan will provide a focused pathway with tangible checkpoints and deadlines.

 Impactful and memorable successful events are also not necessarily the biggest or the shiniest but one that meets the needs and expectations of stakeholders.
 This is achieved through a detailed strategy that considers the wider ecosystem of an event in a holistic way.

 Ask why you hold your annual conference or business event.
 If the answer is “because we always do” or “to make a profit” then think again.
 Highlight at least one — and no more than three — key purposes for your event.
 Is it to educate your audience on the latest innovations or learnings?
 Is networking a key component?
 Does your industry look to your organisation for leadership, advocacy, or to demonstrate best practice?
 Is it an opportunity to bring the industry together and connect suppliers, clients and stakeholders?

 Clear objectives help establish a framework for implementation, and with specific measurable outcomes, you can determine the level of success.

-When making decisions on event details that they serve your purpose and key objectives.
+When making decisions on event details they should serve your purpose and key objectives.
 Decisions on content, programme framework, format (in-person, hybrid, or online only), venue, location, pricing and partnership strategy should all support the purpose and objectives.
-For example, if one purpose of the event is to provide a opportunity for your attendees to network and connect with one another, then a formal dinner with assigned seating, and thereby limiting interactivity, is unlikely to be the best choice for a dinner
+For example, if one purpose of the event is to provide an opportunity for your attendees to network and connect with one another, then a formal dinner with assigned seating, thereby limiting interactivity, is unlikely to be the best choice for a dinner.

 Ensure your event strategy doesn’t go one way while the organisation strategy heads in another direction.